Coco Coir FAQ Canada — The Basics

 Commercial applications for Canadian greenhouse and hydroponic operations

-Ontario's greenhouse belt — Leamington in Essex County and the Niagara Region — runs some of Canada's most intensive tomato, cucumber, and pepper production.
+Ontario's greenhouse belt runs some of Canada's most intensive tomato, cucumber, and pepper production.
 Coco coir delivers tangible advantages:

-- Lower disease pressure: Natural coir lignins reduce Pythium and root rot incidence, particularly valuable in Ontario's humid winter growing conditions
+- Lower disease pressure: Natural coir lignins reduce Pythium and root rot incidence in Ontario's humid winter growing conditions

 - Predictable EC: Low, stable substrate EC means your fertigation strategy performs consistently all season

-- Fast restocking: 24–48 hour delivery from our St. Catharines warehouse to Essex County and Niagara Region
+- Fast restocking: 24–48 hour delivery from our Cambridge warehouse to Essex County and Niagara Region

 We offer trial pallets for growers evaluating the switch.
 Contact us to arrange a sample for your greenhouse.

-Yes — our Open Top Grow Bags are our flagship product for Canadian commercial greenhouse vegetable production.
+Yes — our Coco Coir Grow Bags are our flagship product for Canadian commercial greenhouse vegetable production.

 Available in custom sizes — tell us your gutter width, plant spacing, and dripper layout and we'll spec the right bag for your operation.

 Absolutely — coco coir is the most widely used substrate in Canadian commercial hydroponic operations.
-It's compatible with all major hydroponic system types:
+It is compatible with all major hydroponic system types:

 - Drip irrigation: Most common in Canadian commercial greenhouse — consistent drainage and rewetting from slab to slab